 How to find negative keywords

-The first thing you need to do when creating your negative keyword list is to identify search terms that are similar to your target keywords, but which people may use when searching for a completely different product or service.
+To create negative keyword list, you first need is to identify search terms that are similar to your target keywords, but which people may use when searching for a completely different product or service.
 This process can be tricky and time-consuming, but there are plenty of tools that can help you.

 Google’s search term report will show you the specific terms people have searched for that resulted in your ads being triggered.
 This tool brings many valuable insights to your PPC campaigns.
 You can use it to determine which keywords have been generating clicks and also to identify which search terms people are using that are not related to your ads, but which are still showing.
 Once you identify these terms, you need to add them to your negative keyword list.
 You can do this directly from Google search terms report or manually, if you’d rather avoid running it.